zupremacyesports/uYouEnhanced/README.md

 **Cons**

-- No custom video downloading feature in YTLitePlus.

 - Video quality on WiFi option is not available in YTLitePlus.

 - Reordering the pivot bar tabs such as ‘Home‘, ‘Shorts‘, ‘Explore‘, ‘Trending‘, Create‘, ‘Subscriptions‘ & ‘You‘ is not available in YTLitePlus.